Hiring Manager: Brittany McCullough, Managing Director of Growth & Operations

 - Communication: You listen actively and respond appropriately.

-- Ownership: We take part in finding solutions for the problems we identify.
+- Solutions Orientation: You have a deep belief in our mission and take part in finding solutions for the problems we identify.

 Positional Skills - What can you do well?

 - Organizing, Planning and Executing - Sense of urgency and demonstrated self-motivation, ability to work both independently and collaboratively to meet ambitious goals.